santanu1122/quarx/README.md

     http://www.example.com/quarx

-If you want a front-end (client side) package please view the atomic-framework information in the installation documentation.
+If you want a front-end (client side) package please view the atomic-framework information in the quarx manual.

 ## How to use Quarx

 1. Complete the install by visiting the quarx directory and then add /setup/install
-2. Then consult the manual for further direction
+2. Then consult the quarx manual for further direction

 ## More Info
 For more information please contact mattlantz at gmail dot com